ayumi-cloud/oc-security-module/README.md

 ## October II Firewall API 🔥

-The security module in October II comes with some dedicated API's to help developers, for full deatils see the api doc's section: [October II Firewall API's](https://github.com/ayumi-cloud/oc-security-module/tree/master/docs/api)
+The security module in October II comes with some dedicated API's to help developers, for full details, see the api doc's section: [October II Firewall API's](https://github.com/ayumi-cloud/oc-security-module/tree/master/docs/api)

 ## Breaking Changes from October Version 1 to Version 2 😃